 Choosing the Father’s Day Garden Gift

-The Hori Hori Garden Knife – nothing screams Dad more than a large blade at the hip…no really, this garden tool is amazing, and is the “Swiss Army Knife of garden tools.
-Cut, saw, dig, plant, weed and measure are just a few of the shores it can perform with little skill.
+The Hori Hori Garden Knife – nothing screams Dad more than a large blade at the hip.
+No really, this garden tool is amazing, and is the “Swiss Army Knife” of garden tools.
+You can cut, saw, dig, plant, weed and measure, and these are just a few of the chores it can perform with little skill.
 This is one of the most popular items in our store on a consistent basis, and gets fantastic reviews.
 Highly recommended.
+Buy Our Hori Hori.

-The Dibber – okay, not as cool as the Hori Hori, but if your Dad appreciates woodwork, and handmade tools that can be handed down to family, then these heirloom seed planting tools are a must.
-Used for centuries to create holes for seeds and bulbs, these tools area a must for any father that plants consistently.
+The Dibber – okay, not as cool as the Hori Hori, but if your Dad appreciates woodwork, then this is your gift.
+These are handmade tools that can be handed down to family.
+These heirloom seed planting tools are a must for any gardening purist.
+They have been used for centuries to create holes for seeds and bulbs, and these tools area a must for any father that plants consistently.
+See Our Seed and Bulb Dibblers

 You can buy any of these in our garden shop.
 See our Father’s Day Gardening Gifts.